Extending the Range of Robust PCE Inflation Measures

 \section{Introduction}

-The return of high inflation after the pandemic of 2020 has renewed attention to robust measures of inflation such as trimmed-mean measures.
-These measures trim out the expenditure categories with the highest and lowest inflation rates before computing mean inflation.
-Economists use these series to describe the behavior of underlying trend inflation and to differentiate it from transitory movements in inflation in a way that is easy to communicate to the public.\footnote{ Communication about inflation and inflation targets affects inflation expectations and monetary policy.
-See, for example, \citet*{Coibion_Gorodnichenko_Weber_JPE_2022}, \citet{Amy_Handlan_JMP_2022}, and \citet*{Gorodnichenko_et_al_AER_2023} for recent applications and \citet*{Blinder_et_al_JEL_2008} for a review of previous results. } Two series used for this purpose are the official trimmed-mean inflation measure constructed by the Federal Reserve Bank of Dallas and the median inflation measure constructed by the Federal Reserve Bank of Cleveland.
-These series have received much attention during the recent high-inflation episode.\footnote{ For instance, the president of the Federal Reserve Bank of Richmond has stated that ``I want to see inflation, and median and trimmed mean, compellingly headed back to our target'' \citep{Bloomberg_1,Bloomberg_2}. } In this paper, we evaluate the forecasting performance of a wide set of robust measures of inflation, including these two prominent measures used by central banks.
+The return of high and volatile inflation after the 2020 pandemic has renewed attention toward inflation measures that serve as indicators of current and future inflation trends.
+The three most common inflation measures used for this purpose are ``core'' personal consumption expenditure (PCE) inflation, trimmed mean PCE inflation \citep{DallasTrimmed}, and median PCE inflation \citep{CleMedian}.
+Core inflation excludes a fixed set of historically volatile categories, such as food and energy, from headline inflation, while the other two measures exclude expenditure categories with the highest and lowest inflation rates before computing mean inflation, varying the set of excluded categories every month.
+These measures are referred to as \textit{robust inflation measures} and are commonly used by central bankers to communicate the behavior of inflation to the public.\footnote{ For instance, the president of the Federal Reserve Bank of Richmond has stated that ``\textit{I want to see inflation, and median and trimmed mean, compellingly headed back to our target}'' \citep{Bloomberg_1,Bloomberg_2}.
+The \citet{BoC} and the \citet{Riksbank} list trimmed mean and median inflation as part of their preferred measures of ``\textit{underlying}'' inflation, as do other central banks. }